torrust/torrust-index-gui/README.md

 # Torrust Index Frontend

-This repository serves as the backend for the [Torrust Index](https://github.com/torrust/torrust-index) project.
+This repository serves as the frontend for the [Torrust Index](https://github.com/torrust/torrust-index) project.

 It contains the [vue-3](https://vuejs.org/) frontend web application for the [Torrust Index](https://github.com/torrust/torrust-index).